Corey Crowder

 Jonathan Corey Crowder (born April 13, 1969) is an American former professional basketball player who played for the Utah Jazz and the San Antonio Spurs of the National Basketball Association (NBA).

-A guard-forward from Kentucky Wesleyan College, Crowder played 58 games in the NBA between 1991 and 1995.
+A swingman from Kentucky Wesleyan College, Crowder played 58 games in the NBA between 1991 and 1995.
 He averaged 2.1 points per game for the Utah Jazz and San Antonio Spurs.
 Crowder later played in Italy, Spain, France and Israel.
 His son, Jae Crowder, last played for the Sacramento Kings of the NBA.